Introduction to Microsoft Dynamics 365 for Customer Engagement and the Microsoft Power Platform

 Introduction to Customization and Solutions

 Solutions are used by customizers and developers to package related customizations together so that they can be managed and installed as a single unit.

-- Recognize opportunities to extend Microsoft 365 Customer Engagement
+- Recognize opportunities to extend Microsoft 365 for Customer Engagement

 - Working with Publishers and Solutions